 Sarah Pritchard, deputy chief executive at the FCA, said: “We want the Buy Now Pay Later sector to thrive – it provides an important source of credit to many – and we will continue to support firms who want to develop innovative new products.
 But crucially, no one should be lent to if they’re unable to repay because that could worsen their financial situation.
 Now parliament has given us the powers, we’re putting in place proportionate protections for the 11 million people who use it.”

-Customers will be able to take complaints to the Financial Ombudsman if they feel they have been treated unfairly, again with this kicking in on 15 July.
+Customers can now take complaints to the Financial Ombudsman if they feel they have been treated unfairly.
 The Ombudsman is an official body that can investigate financial issues for you and seek to resolve them with the company in question.

 Lenders will also have to make sure that their advertising is “fair, clear and not misleading”, so that customers will have enough knowledge to make an informed choice.